someengineering/resoto.com/blog/automating-pagerduty-infrastructure-alerts-with-resoto/index.md

 > search is(aws_ec2_security_group) and group_ip_permissions[*].{ip_protocol="-1" and (ip_ranges[*].cidr_ip="0.0.0.0/0" or ipv6_ranges[*].cidr_ipv6="::/0")} | pagerduty --summary "Security groups allow ingress from 0.0.0.0/0 or ::/0 to any port." --dedup-key allow_ingress_from_internet_to_any_port
 ```

-This command will search for AWS EC2 security groups that are not configured correctly.
+This command will search for <abbr title="Amazon Web Services">AWS</abbr> EC2 security groups that are not configured correctly.

 - If noncompliant groups are found, the `pagerduty` command which will create an PagerDuty alert with a list of those resources.
 - The static deduplication key ensures not to trigger multiple alerts if one is already open.
 If no security group violates our baseline, the `pagerduty` command is not invoked - no alert is created.